cardotrejos/crypton-stream/README.md

 - Test support files in `test/support`
 - Controller tests for API endpoints

-### Monitoring and Performance
-- Phoenix LiveDashboard for monitoring
-- Telemetry for metrics collection
-- Logging configured for different environments

 ## Installation

 To set up the project locally, follow these steps: